ToolTech/Streaming_Map_Demo/README.md

 Technology Info
 ===============

 The demo is based on a 3D scenegraph written in native C++ that manages the logistics for loading/unloading data and manages LOD levels and transitions between LOD depending on what data is currently loaded.
+It uses up to 16 paralell threads to load data from multiple URL based datasources dynamically.
 The demo uses a large double precision coordinate system and a ROI (Region Of Interest) subsystem that translates HUGE coordinates into local islands of single precision data.

+The system handles geocentric coordinate systems as well as flat UTM and other conic projections and provides a uniform WGS84 API to control all objects and queries.

+The SceneGraph API also allows a fast intersector query to be performed to find ground features and clamp object to the ground.

+The demo shows an example of SBD maps (Streaming Binary Data) that are quad or octree based spatial data in 3D.
+The format allows very large databases (entire globe) to be divided on multiple servers and that can have details down to (mm) in resolution.